 – infectious asthma where the triggers are viruses and bacteria

 Medications used in the treatment of asthma are divided into two classes: quick-relief medications used to treat acute asthma attack symptoms; and long-term control medications used to prevent further exacerbation.
-For short-term relief or quick-relief are used bronchodilators and for long-term management are usually used corticosteroids.
+For short-term relief or quick-relief, bronchodilators are used and for long-term management corticosteroids are usually used.
+Long-term use of corticosteroids, especially when ingested, carries risk of adverse reactions, such as cataracts and stature regression (slow growth esp. children).

 Allergy and immunology – are two terms close related in multiple clinical studies for individual desensitization to specific allergens.
-Many sublingual immunotherapy studies for the treatment of allergic rhinitis and asthma have shown some positive results in trial groups.1 A moderate grade level of evidence in these studies support the minimal dose desensitization in allergy and asthma.
+Many sublingual immunotherapy studies for the treatment of allergic rhinitis and asthma have shown some positive results in trial groups.1 A moderate amount level of evidence in these studies support the minimal dose desensitization for allergies and asthma.
 Enzyme-potentiated desensitization (EPD) also found to be effective in children with asthma.
-In EPD intradermal injections of a mixture containing small amount of inhalant allergens were administrated.
+EPD uses intradermal injections of a mixture containing small amount of inhalant allergens.
 2

 – find your asthma triggers and avoid them if possible